Far-right politics: Chile

-Death squads in El Salvador
+El Salvador

 During the Salvadoran Civil War, far-right death squads known in Spanish by the name of Escuadrón de la Muerte, literally "Squadron of Death, achieved notoriety when a sniper assassinated Archbishop Óscar Romero while he was saying mass in March 1980.
 In December 1980, three American nuns and a lay worker were gangraped and murdered by a military unit later found to have been acting on specific orders.
 Death squads were instrumental in killing thousands of peasants and activists.
 Funding for the squads came primarily from right-wing Salvadoran businessmen and landowners.

 El Salvadorian death squads indirectly received arms, funding, training and advice during the Jimmy Carter, Ronald Reagan and George H. W. Bush administrations.
 Some death squads such as Sombra Negra are still operating in El Salvador.

-Death squads in Honduras
+Honduras

 Honduras also had far-right death squads active through the 1980s, the most notorious of which was Battalion 3–16.
 Hundreds of people, teachers, politicians and union bosses were assassinated by government-backed forces.
 Battalion 316 received substantial support and training from the United States through the Central Intelligence Agency.
 At least nineteen members were School of the Americas graduates.
 As of mid-2006, seven members, including Billy Joya, later played important roles in the administration of President Manuel Zelaya.

 Following the 2009 Honduran constitutional crisis, former Battalion 3–16 member Nelson Willy Mejía Mejía became Director-General of Immigration and Billy Joya was de facto President Roberto Micheletti's security advisor.
 Napoleón Nassar Herrera, another former Battalion 3–16 member, was high Commissioner of Police for the north-west region under Zelaya and under Micheletti, even becoming a Secretary of Security spokesperson "for dialogue" under Micheletti.
 Zelaya claimed that Joya had reactivated the death squad, with dozens of government opponents having been murdered since the ascent of the Michiletti and Lobo governments.